oracle-livelabs/apex/image-semantic-search/1-load-model/1-load-model.md

    ![Login into your APEX account](images/apex-login.png " ")

-2. On the APEX Homepage, navigate to SQL Workspace > **SQL Commands**, to create credentials of your user to access the Object storage bucket.
+2. On the APEX Homepage, navigate to SQL Workspace > **SQL Commands**.

     ![SQL Commands](images/sql-commands.png " ")

-3. Copy and paste the below to load the CLIP text model, by replacing the object_uri with PAR URL created in Task 3.
+3. Copy and paste the below code to load the CLIP text model and click **Run**.

     ```
      <copy>